Phase 1 Environmental Site Assessment (Phase I ESA)

 American Society for Testing & Materials

 Additionally, the American Society for Testing and Materials (ASTM) administers standards for a Phase 1 Environmental Site Assessment.
 Similarly, these standards generally comply with the CERCLA’s Innocent Land Owner (ILO) defense policies.
-Purchasers looking to qualify for CERCLA liability protection require a comprehensive Phase I Environmental Assessment report what also complies with ASTM Standards.
+Purchasers looking to qualify for CERCLA liability protection require a comprehensive Phase I Environmental Assessment report that also complies with ASTM Standards.

 The ASTM Standards for Phase 1 ESA reports change periodically.
 To illustrate, the current standard practice guidance was released during the year 2013.
 Thus it has document number ASTM E1527-13.
 However, the prior Phase I ESA standard practice document was published in the year 2005, thus being document number E1527-05.

 As times change, so do our nation’s environmental laws and regulatory agency standards.
-And these changes factor into the scope of work amendments of the ASTM Phase I Environmental Site Assessment standards.
+These changes factor into the scope of work amendments of the ASTM Phase I Environmental Site Assessment standards.
 Moreover, discoveries in health science, new technologies, and current events also play a role in the making of ASTM standards.
 For example, scientific research and developments in the area of toxic vapor intrusion and migration during the mid-2000s prompted an amendment to the Phase 1 Environmental Site Assessment process.
 As a result, the E1527-13 standard requires a vapor encroachment assessment as well.
 Similarly, with the modern-day advancements of drone technology and thermal-detection cameras, geologists anticipate more scope updates for a Phase 1 Environmental Assessment in the near future.

 User-Specific Standards

 In some cases, a Phase 1 ESA report comprises additional components per the user’s request.
 These are “user-specific standards” that are above and beyond the ASTM standard.
-And they generally aim to qualify Phase I Environmental Assessment reports with an institution’s internal guidelines.
+They generally aim to qualify Phase I Environmental Assessment reports with an institution’s internal guidelines.
 For example, the Department of Housing and Urban Development (HUD) and the Small Business Administration each administer internal standards for Phase 1 Environmental Assessment reports.
 In fact, these additional requirements build on the legal and financial aspects of ASTM and federal standards.
 Consequently, the Phase I ESA process becomes more comprehensive.

 A Phase 1 Environmental Site Assessment report compliant with HUD standards qualifies under the “Multifamily Accelerate Process.”
 Similarly, Phase I Environmental Site Assessment reports compliant with SBA standards qualify for SBA-504 or 7(a) loans against commercial and industrial real estate.